Friday, March 12, 2021

-Stay off the trails if they're soft and muddy!
+Stay off the trails when they're soft and muddy!

 It all comes down to this: frozen is good, hardpack is good ... but mud is bad.

-This is the month when warm days and freezing nights wreak havoc on the trail.
+This is the month when warm days and freezing nights can wreak havoc on the trails.
 It's the time when mother nature is in its most delicate state.
 Please use your head and stay off the trails until the thaw is out of the ground and the trails have dried and hardened.
-One of the worse things you can do is ride --or walk-- on trails before they ripen.
+One of the worse things you can do is ride on trails before they ripen.

-If we ride, hike or horse around on the trails before this process is complete, the damage to the trail could be permanent.
+If we ride the trails before this process is complete, the damage to the trails could be permanent.
 The mineral soils will be churned up, and rain and gravity will wash these soils away, leaving a mess of exposed roots and rocks.
-If the trail is really soft, our wheels leave sunken tracks which could channel into ruts and carry the soils away.
-If we hike, our heels and boots will dig deep into the trails and help push the soils downhill.
-Either way, it's the trail that loses, so please show some respect and patience.
+When the trails are soft our wheels can leave sunken tracks which can channel into ruts and carry the soils away with the next rain.

 Just because you "can" ride, doesn't mean that you "should."
-Sometimes, if you really love riding, you should stay off the trail and seek other ways to make the new season the best it can be.
+If you really love riding, you should stay off trails and go for a road ride until things dry out.

 Here are some suggestions:

 - Use mud season to build fitness by putting in some serious "base miles" on the road.
-If you don't have a road bike, put some slicks on your mountain bike and you'll feel super-charged.
-Most serious racers train on the road for good reason, and the fitness you'll develop will make your trail riding that much more pleasureable.
+If you don't have a road bike, ride your mountain bike on pavement and you'll feel super-charged when you get back into the woods.
+Many serious racers train on the road for good reason: the fitness you develop makes your trail riding that much more pleasurable.

 - Ride on rail trails or other hardened bike paths.
 You'll be away from traffic, get some needed fitness, and feel good about yourself since you're doing the right thing by staying off the trails.

 - Use local knowledge to find areas that are free from mud and frost.
-Internet Forums are a great resource to find great riding.
-Check the "Trail Conditions" section of NEMBA’s Forum for your state to see where the good riding is… and where it isn't.
+Check NEMBA’s Facebook Pages to see where the good riding is… and where it isn't.